OpenPrinting/openprinting.github.io/_documentation/05-User-Manual.md

     ![Webp net-resizeimage (14)](https://user-images.githubusercontent.com/43112419/97453631-ef279880-195b-11eb-819a-e24f2c7820ee.png)

-    The option can be used to configure networking settings such as the hostname and also see the list of interfaces/addresses.
+    The option can be used to configure networking settings such as the hostname and also to see the list of interfaces/addresses.

 * **Security**